Staying on track: 5 tips for writing concisely

 ~William Strunk, The Elements of Style

 Conciseness boils down to this: expressing as much as possible without using unnecessary words or details.
 Concise writing is brief and precise, but that doesn’t mean it has to be dull and dry.
-Help your children apply some of these tips for more concise writing.
+Help your children apply some of these tips for writing concisely.

 1. Stay on track